h2oai/wave/website/blog/2021-02-19-ml-release.md

 predictions = model.predict(file_path=test_set)
 ```

-The training dataset may be specified by file path or directly by passing values.
+The training dataset may be specified by file path or directly by passing the values.

 You can store model onto the disk by using [`save_model()`](https://github.com/h2oai/wave-ml#save_model) which returns the file path: